Why Is It a Good Idea to Buy Twitter Followers?

 - Your account is the mouth and ears of an organization, not an individual.
 An account that represents a company name without reference to a human being looks and smells like a machine.

-- Your Follower/Following ratio is unbalanced in either direction.
-If you have a huge number of followers while you follow a much smaller number, then it will seem like you’re not receptive to new followers (or you can’t because you’ve hit the 2000 Following limit).
+- Your profile looks unbalanced in either direction.
 If you follow a huge number of people compared to the number of people that currently follow you, then you look like you’re trying to the old “follow a bunch of people in the hopes that some of them will follow me back” tactic.
 Some of us are very wary about this, because that tactic is often done in order for selfish reasons (and I say that as having tried it several times in the past: it doesn’t work very well over the long term unless you happen to connect with a lot of these people in some meaningful way.)

 - You create a lot of automated Tweets instead of cranking them out by hand.
 It becomes pretty easy to tell what’s been automatically generated (and this is true for both regular Tweets, replies, and DMs (Direct Messages)).
 People are far more interested in the writings of a real human being than anything generated by a computer program.
 Sorry, but automated DMs really annoy me.